reidspreiter/coderank/README.md

 Once these fields are supplied, Coderank clones your repository, adds local data to the repository, pushes the changes to GitHub, and deletes all local files and backups if succesful.

-Coderank does not save username or PAT credentials for safety.
+Coderank does not save username or PAT credentials for security reasons.
 However, repository and branch names are saved for convenience.

 ## Creating a PAT